Nouresme/PBL3_Graphs/README.md

 # **🎯 Project Overview**
 *Provide a concise (2-3 sentence) description of what your application does and the specific problem it solves.
 Why did you build this?*

-This product is an online bidding platform where the auction is inverted: the winner is not the highest bidder, but the person who proposes the lowest price and is the only one proposing that price!
-This innovating way of viewing auctions would represent an investissement sure to bring back its worth ten times.
+This product is an online

 # **🚀 Quick Start (Architect Level: < 60s Setup)**

 *Instructions on how to get this project running on a fresh machine.*

 First, check for any python updates you need to make, and that it suppports PyQt5.
-Then download the "Main.py", "interface visal.py" and "transport.py" files , and open them in your coding app, for example VScode and run it.
+Then download the "Main.py", "interface visal.py" and "transport.py" files  into the same folder, and open them in your coding app, for example VScode and run it.

 # **🛠️ Technical Architecture**
 *Explain how your code is organized.
 An "Architect-level" README should describe the separation of concerns.*